Edward Ashe (died 1748)

-Between 1640 to 1750, Heytesbury was continuously represented by a member of the Ashe family.
+Between 1640 and 1750, Heytesbury was continuously represented by a member of the Ashe family.
 His grandfather, Edward, father, William, brother, and nephew, were also MPs for the seat.

 During his time in Parliament, he is recorded as making only one intervention, in 1733.
 A reliable Whig, and supporter of Robert Walpole, in 1720, he was given a seat on the Board of Trade, which he retained until 1746.

 He died on 22 May 1748; he had no children from his marriage to Frances Luttrell, and his estate was inherited by his nephew, William Ashe, 1714 to 1750.